Juniors

 Special Awards

-The Children's Shield: Awarded by the Show Chairman to the exhibitor who, in their opinion, submits the most outstanding entry in the junior section.
+The Children's Shield Plaque: A plaque, certificate and £10 book token will be awarded to the exhibitor who, in the opinion of the judge, submits the most outstanding entry in the junior section.

 Judges